The Kingdom of Gods: Plot summary

 The Kingdom of Gods takes place about 100 years after the events of The Broken Kingdoms and centers around the godling Sieh.
 The god of childhood and mischief, he is suddenly transformed into a mortal in the presence of twin Arameri children, Shahar and Deka.

 The shock destroys part of the underpalace of the city of Sky, and sends Sieh from the mortal realm to recover for around eight years.
-When he wakes up, he re-unites with Shahar, who is now poised to become heir to the Arameri family.
+When he wakes up, he reunites with Shahar, who is now poised to become heir to the Arameri family.
 The two quickly fall in love, and Sieh begins to age quickly as he takes on adult situations and responsibilities.

 Sieh must uncover the reason he has become mortal, as well as a string of assassinations of Arameri family members.